AppAnySite/aas-core-appgen/docs/diagrams/sequence-diagram-create.md

 - cookiecutter.json and app-config.json are written to template

 ### 5. **Project Generation (30-90%)**
+- System prepares output directory (creates if it doesn't exist)
-- ExecutorRepository executes cookiecutter command
+- ExecutorRepository executes cookiecutter command in specified output path
 - cookiecutter processes template and creates project structure
-- Progress is tracked during generation (30% to 90%)
+- Progress is tracked during generation (35% to 90%)
-- Project files are created in current working directory
+- Project files are created in the specified output directory

 ### 6. **Post-processing (90-95%)**
 - System validates generated project